ramadini/gecode/README.md

 ## MiniZinc support

-G-Strings can solve problems encoded in [MiniZinc](http://www.minizinc.org/) language.
+Dashed can solve problems encoded in [MiniZinc](http://www.minizinc.org/) language.
 The support for string variables in MiniZinc is still in progress and not part of the official release (for more information about MiniZinc with strings, please see [1]).